 - tell your doctor and pharmacist if you are allergic to ivosidenib, any other medications, or any of the ingredients in ivosidenib tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death); if you have or have ever had a slow or irregular heartbeat, heart failure, or other heart problems; low blood levels of sodium, potassium, or magnesium; nervous system problems; liver disease, including cirrhosis; or if you are receiving dialysis treatments or if you have or ever had kidney disease.
+- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (condition that increases the risk of developing an irregular heartbeat that may cause fainting or sudden death); if you have or have ever had a slow or irregular heartbeat, heart failure, or other heart problems; low blood levels of sodium, potassium, calcium, or magnesium; nervous system problems; liver disease, including cirrhosis; or if you are receiving dialysis treatments or if you have or ever had kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant, or are breastfeeding.
 You should know that ivosidenib may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, or injections) while you are taking this medication.
 Talk to your doctor about using another form of birth control.
 If you become pregnant while taking ivosidenib, call your doctor immediately.
 Ivosidenib may cause fetal harm.

 - tell your doctor if are breastfeeding.
 Do not breastfeed during your treatment with ivosidenib and for 1 month after your final dose.

 Unless your doctor tells you otherwise, continue your normal diet.